bfanger/svelte-preprocess-react/docs/architecture.md

 ### Server mode

-Based off on how the Svelte component is compiled we can detect SSR and utitilize the renderToString method th generate the html. (limited to leaf nodes a.t.m.)
+Based off on how the Svelte component is compiled we can detect SSR and utilize the renderToString method th generate the html. (limited to leaf nodes a.t.m.)

 This detection is done at runtime, so the client will also ship with the renderToStringYou server code.
 For smaller bundle size you can disable this feature by passing `ssr: false` to the preprocess function.